pulumi/docs/content/_index.md

   image: /images/product/esc-diagram-octopus.svg
   alt: a screenshot of Pulumi ESC
   description: |
-    Easily access, share, and manage environments, secrets, and configurations securely on any cloud using your favorite programming languages.
+    Tame secrets sprawl and configuration complexity securely across all your cloud infrastructure and applications.
 Pull and sync with any secrets store, and consume in any application, tool, or CI/CD platform.

 customer_logos:
   title: Trusted by over 3,000 innovative companies